 –REFERENCE: In Grayson #12—originally told in Red Robin #4.
 Red Robin finds ancient cave paintings that are seemingly influenced by Batman, leading him to believe that Bruce is not actually dead, but merely lost in time.
 He tries to tell Batman (Dick Grayson), but Batman won’t hear of it.
 They briefly fight before Red Robin departs to continue searching for Bruce.

-–NOTE: In Green Lantern Vol. 5 #7, Green Lanterns #16, and many other Green Lantern Vol. 5 issues.
+–NOTE: In references in Green Lantern Vol. 5 #7, Green Lanterns #16, and many other Green Lantern Vol. 5 issues.
 The “Blackest Night” event occurs, where many of the universe’s deceased temporarily rise up from the grave as evil zombies courtesy of Nekron, Black Hand, and the dark energy of the Black Power Battery.
 Evil Yellow Lanterns and Sinestro are involved as well.
 While the main action of “Blackest Night” doesn’t really involve any member of the Bat Family, Batman (Dick Grayson) and Robin do encounter some zombies in Gotham.
 “Blackest Night” is also important because it alerts Batman (Dick Grayson), Robin, Alfred, and all the other heroes to the fact that Bruce isn’t actually dead.
 The Black Power Battery summons “Bruce” out of his grave revealing that it was actually his mindless clone that they buried last year, not the real Bruce.
-Bruce’s clone-corpse, in specific relation to “Blackest Night,” is referenced in both Green Lantern Vol. 5 #7 and Batwoman #0, although, as mentioned above, Batwoman’s involvement with the Batman clone saga has been retconned-out in the New Age.
+Bruce’s clone-corpse, in specific relation to “Blackest Night,” is referenced in Green Lantern Vol. 5 #7.
+It is also referenced in Batwoman #0, although, as mentioned above, Batwoman’s involvement with the Batman clone saga has been retconned-out in the New 52.

 –REFERENCE: In Batwoman #0 and Grayson #12—originally told in the “Blackest Knight” arc from Batman & Robin #7-9.
 (Note that one of the primary references for this item is Batwoman #0, but, thanks to retcons from Batwoman: Rebirth #1, Batwoman has nothing to do with this story and actually would not have debuted yet at this point.)
 With Eduardo Flamingo defeated and Damian recovering from injuries, Batman (Dick Grayson) gets back to the important task of finding out the truth about Bruce Wayne’s death.
 Batman, Knight, and Squire take the dead clone of Bruce to a Lazarus Pit in England to confirm that it is indeed a fake Bruce.
 Sure enough, after being submerged into the Pit, the clone not only comes out alive, but as an evil Darkseid-engineered zombie-like monster hellbent on killing anyone who comes near him.
 The Batman clone goes to Gotham and attacks Damian and Alfred, almost killing both of them.
 Eventually, Batman, Robin, and Alfred defeat the Batman clone, which disintegrates.
 The real Bruce won’t return just yet, but now that they know he isn’t dead, the entire superhero community will begin working towards finding him and returning him home.

-–NOTE: In Batman Incorporated Vol. 2 #1 and several other various titles.
+–NOTE: In references in Batman Incorporated Vol. 2 #1 and several other various titles.
 Damian becomes publicly recognized as Bruce’s son.
-This originally happened in the “Revenge of the Red Hood” arc, but we know it also happens in the New Age since Damian quickly becomes a well-known public figure in Gotham from this point forward.
+This originally happened in the “Revenge of the Red Hood” arc, but we know it also happens in the New 52 since Damian quickly becomes a well-known public figure in Gotham from this point forward.

 –REFERENCE: In Batman Vol. 2 #12.
 Batman (Dick Grayson) apprehends the debuting Tiger Shark.